London says it won't renew Uber's license

 "All companies in London must play by the rules and adhere to the high standards we expect -- particularly when it comes to the safety of customers," he said in a statement.
 "Providing an innovative service must not be at the expense of customer safety and security."

-Uber has 21 days to appeal the decision and can continue to operate during that period.
-Its representatives were not immediately available for comment.

-The app works with over 40,000 drivers in the city and has been used by 3.5 million Londoners.
+London's traditional "Black Cab" taxi drivers have been among the most vocal opponents of Uber and have campaigned to convince politicians and residents to steer clear of the American firm.

-Uber has sparked numerous controversies in major cities around the world over passenger safety, background checks and driver pay.
+Uber has sparked numerous controversies in major global cities over passenger safety, background checks and driver pay.

 -- Simon Cullen contributed reporting.